manoss96/fluke/README.md

 <!-- What is Fluke? -->
 ## What is Fluke?

-Fluke is a Python package that is primarily to be used as a higher-level API to cloud services that relate to data storage and transfer.
-Fluke hides always much of the complexity of said services, aiding you in achieving your task fast and hassle-free!
+Fluke is a Python package that is to be used as a higher-level API to cloud services that primarily relate to object storage and message queues.
+Fluke manages to hide away much of the complexity that derives from working with said services, aiding you in completing your tasks fast and hassle-free!
+Fluke achieves this by:

+* Treating object storage services as traditional file systems, unifying the two under a single *File/Dir* API, through which you are able to manage your data no matter where they reside, be it a local/remote file system or a bucket in the cloud.

+* Greatly reducing the intricacies of interacting with message queues by thinking of them as mere data structures that support three elementary operations, that is, push/peek/pull.

 <!-- Installation -->